-The challenge of finishing a marathon or ultra-distance race is all the rage right now, but racing a tough 10K is an endurance endeavor of another sort that even a lot of competitive runners quietly choose to avoid.
+The challenge of finishing a marathon or ultra-distance race is a feat in itself, but racing a tough 10K is an endurance endeavor of another sort that even a lot of competitive runners quietly choose to avoid.
 While completing the distance doesn’t pose much of a problem, pushing close to your limit for 6.2 miles is a different kind of difficult.

 Preparing to race shorter, more intense distances also requires a gradual shift in the focus of your key workouts.
 While long runs, hill workouts and tempo runs still have a place in your training program—especially in the base phase when you’re still building strength—more regular race-specific interval sessions will help fine-tune your fitness and boost that all-important element of confidence in the final 4-6 weeks leading up to your goal event.